What goes in my recycling boxes?

 • other household plastics like plant pots or plastic bags

-Putting these in with your other recycling makes it more difficult and expensive for us to sort, and could mean we don’t collect your recycling.
+Putting any of these items in with your recycling makes it more difficult and expensive for us to sort and could mean we don’t collect your recycling.
+Please put them into your general waste bin or take them to the reuse and recycling centres for recycling or disposal.
+Batteries, electrical items and lightbulbs should never be placed into your general waste bin.

 recycle boxes black and maroon